 Happy Monday love bunnies!
 Although Monday’s are typically bummers, allow me to shed light on the beginning of this week, with a new addition to my Nymph/Mythology series, the Ocean Nymph.
-Being some people out there might not know what a nymph exactly is, and confuse this look with a mermaid, here is reinstated facts from my original Woodsy Nymph tutorial, “Nymphs are apart of Greek mythology and are said to inhabit rivers, woods, meadows, seas, oceans, and other locations along with their striking beauty, to boot.”
-Unlike with wood nymphs, ocean nymphs come from the broad oceans, and are characterized by exotic metallic blues, and light pearlescent whites.
-Instead of creating something ethernal, I kept up my artsy spirit high, and put a bit of “me” in the final outcome with props such as starfish and tiny stick on gems!
+Being some people out there might not know what a nymph exactly is, and confuse this look with a mermaid, here is reinstated facts from my original Woodsy Nymph tutorial, “Nymphs are a part of Greek mythology and are said to inhabit rivers, woods, meadows, seas, oceans, and other locations along with their striking beauty, to boot.”
+Unlike wood nymphs, ocean nymphs come from the broad oceans and are characterized by exotic metallic blues, and light pearlescent whites.
+Instead of creating something eternal, I kept up my artsy spirit high, and put a bit of “me” in the final outcome with props such as starfish and tiny stick on gems!
 Yes, this can be perceived as a mermaid, but that’s not a bad thing either.
-This tutorial in specific should be a bit easier for you loves to complete as under 10 (ten) products are used, and each can be found either in the drugstore, the craft store, or at a local Ulta/Sephora.
-Enjoy!

 Do be noted, as a disclaimer, ALL products were purchased with my own money, anything stated below is MY opinion, and all photos are raw, with minor touch ups of a lighting change, or saturation enhancement.
 My Mythology Series will inhibit more edits than a typical tutorial, but this is filtration, not literal face morphing!

 Time to Complete This Tutorial: 1 Hour, 4 Minutes

 (A beginnier will take 1 hour extra, as a reference point)